 The Kaiaua to Kopu section of the Trail is unique, offering great natural attractions which can be enjoyed from the cycle trail.
 At the Centre, visitors can find information, birding tips, environmental education, accommodation and the most comprehensive natural history bookshop in New Zealand.

-From the award winning Miranda Holiday Park and Miranda Hot Pools, the trail skirts around the Firth, following stop banks for much of the way.
+From the award winning Miranda Holiday Park the trail skirts around the Firth, following stop banks for much of the way.
 Expansive views of coastal wetlands, verdant farmland, and the volcanic Coromandel Ranges provide a dramatic backdrop.
 Refreshments are available in the villages of Pipiroa, Kopu and Thames, with extra special ice cream at the Country Store in Waitakaruru.

 The quirky Bugger Cafe is just 50 metres from the Pipiroa Bridge and makes for an easy stop on your journey.
 Food is fresh, seasonal and local wherever possible, catering for breakfasts, morning and afternoon teas, lunches, snacks and drinks, and a good child friendly selection.
 The Kopu Cafe is also perfect to refuel, with a wide range of cabinet foods and all day menus, and just a short distance from the Trail.